AI Generated

 Corporate Parenting Committee - Monday, 13 April 2026 - 5.30 pm

-The Corporate Parenting Committee of Brent Council was scheduled to discuss updates on the Brent Pledge for Children in Care, the annual report from the Brent Virtual School, and a six-monthly update on the Fostering Service.
-The meeting also included an update from Brent Care Journeys 2.0 representatives.
+The Corporate Parenting Committee of Brent Council was scheduled to discuss updates on the council's commitment to children in care, the educational achievements of looked-after children, and the performance of the fostering service.
+The meeting was also set to include feedback from representatives of Brent Care Journeys 2.0.

 April 13, 2026, 5:30 pm